weinbusch/django-tex/README.md

-# DJANGO-TEX
+# django-tex

-Django-tex is a simple Django app to render LaTeX templates and compile them into PDF files.
+django-tex is a simple Django app to render LaTeX templates and compile them into PDF files.

 Django-tex requires a local LaTeX installation and uses the jinja2